Luis-Enrique-Mora/uptime-checker/README.md

 ## Node server notes
-creating node server with raw node, the code will look gross but is was done for educational purpose underestandig how node works under the hood
+creating node server with raw node, the code will look gross but is was done for educational purposes, underestandig how node works under the hood.